SixArm/sixarm_css_holy_grail_layout_with_flexbox/README.md

     <aside class="HolyGrail-leader-last">Show last, at bottom or right</aside>

 We recommend using the HTML tag `main` for the main area.
 We suggest using the HTML tag `aside` for the other two areas, unless you have a better tag, such as `nav` for a navigation area.

 If you're building a page that you want to be indexed by search engines, then we suggest you write the `main` area first because it may improve SEO.

-We use the naming convention of "first" and "last", rather than anything like "row", "column", "left", "right", "top", "bottom", etc. because we prefer semantic names suitable for various screen layouts.

 ## Media queries for responsive layout ##